statgen/locuszoom/README.md

 LocusZoom uses [Mocha](https://mochajs.org/) for unit testing.
 Install Mocha and with npm, along with a few modules employed by the testing suite:

 ```
-$ sudo npm install -g mocha requirejs should
+$ sudo npm install -g mocha requirejs should jsdom
 ```

-Tests are currently all located in `/test/test.js`.
+Tests are currently located in the `test` subdirectory, with a one-to-one mapping of test files to app files.
 Gulp is configured to run all tests as the first step in the build process and will abort a build if any tests fail.

 Run tests manually from the root application directory at any time like so: